Viveka Davis

-Viveka Davis (born August 19, 1969) is an American actress who has starred in television series and films.
+Viveka Davis (born August 19, 1969) is a retired American actress who has starred in television series and films.
 As a young actress, she was best known for her role in the 1983 NBC TV miniseries V as Polly Maxwell, a role she reprised in the 1984 sequel V: The Final Battle.

 Career

 Davis's first film role was in the 1982 drama film Shoot the Moon, playing the daughter of Albert Finney and Diane Keaton.
-As a teen, her best-known film role was in the 1987 comedy Morgan Stewart's Coming Home which she starred with Jon Cryer.
+As a teen, her best-known film role was in the 1987 comedy Morgan Stewart's Coming Home.
 At age 16, she starred in dual roles in Disney's 1987 TV film Student Exchange.
-In 1995, she starred as country singing legend Wynonna Judd in NBC TV miniseries Naomi & Wynonna: Love Can Build a Bridge.

-She has made guest appearances on TV series, including Knots Landing, Seinfeld, ER, Nash Bridges, Strong Medicine, and Touched by an Angel.
+In 1995, she starred as country-singing legend Wynonna Judd in NBC TV miniseries Naomi & Wynonna: Love Can Build a Bridge.
+She made guest appearances on TV series, including Knots Landing, Seinfeld, ER, Nash Bridges, Strong Medicine, and Touched by an Angel.